SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step8
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 8\.
 Attach the back acrylic wall (white) to the wall sides (red).
-One of the side has an opening for the water bottle spout.
+One of the sides has an opening for the water bottle spout.
 :::
 :::{figure} ../../images/nest-step9.svg
 :alt: step9
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 9\.
-Attach the nest outer walls (red), this will be continuos with the arena outer walls.
+Attach the nest outer walls (red).
+These will connect to the arena outer walls.
 :::
 :::{figure} ../../images/nest-step10.svg
 :alt: step10
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 10\.
-Position the best base and walls onto the arena, above the scale.
-The base of the nest will sit directly on the scale held by the 3d printed holders while the wall sit and connect to the arena walls.
+Position the nest base and walls onto the arena, above the scale.
+The base of the nest will sit directly on the scale held by the 3D printed holders, while the walls will connect to the arena outer walls.
 :::
 ::::